chris3kuete/myprocessChecker/README.md

-PowerShell program that check if several processes are running Then it displays the total process checked, the number of processes running and not running and prints the number of times the process has been ran to a txt file
+PowerShell program that check if several processes are running Then displays the total processes checked, the number of processes running and not running and prints the number of times the program has been executed to a txt file